MichaelKramerGuitar/Biography/README.md

    * Full paragraphs are 4-5 sentences in length.
 2. You must provide at least one (1) external hyperlink to a publicly hosted website(s) on at least one page.
-     * You can choose to link to your work, your home town, hobbies, interests, etc.
+     * You can choose to link to your work, your hometown, hobbies, interests, etc.
 3. You must use the new HTML5 structural elements on every page.
    * You can use the same image on every page, but if you do, that will